duereg/hugo-site/content/beginners-guide/07-positioning.md

 All of backs should be in a straight line between the puck, and the center of their own goal.

 ![HUGOIMG:SevenFormationLine.gif|  HUGOIMG:SevenLeftBackLine.gif|](/beginners-guide/BacksOnLeftLine.gif)

-If the strong side back looked back towards the center of his goal, he should see the swing back and weak side back in a perfect line towards the goal.
+If the strong side back looked back towards the center of their goal, they should see the swing back and weak side back in a perfect line towards the goal.
 Or, when the weak side back looks towards the strong side back, the swing back should be in a direct line between the two players.

 Why do you do this?
 If an opposing player gets past the a back on the way to the goal, the other two backs are directly behind the back who was beaten, in line with the goal to defend next.